9MNickHazard/scrabble_engine/README.md

 # scrabble_engine
-Scrabble coded from scratch and a Neural Network based engine to predict the best next moves.
+Scrabble coded from scratch and a Neural Network based engine (to come in the near future) to predict the best next moves.

 To play scrabble, simply run game_main.py.
 You will have to follow the directions in the terminal and enter inputs in the terminal.
 I plan to change this in the future to being able to play the game fully from the pygame window.